 Flushing, Queens

-Known as the second-largest Chinatown in the city, Flushing boasts a population that is almost 70% Asian.
-This is most reflected in the area between Main Street and Roosevelt Avenue, which extends for several blocks in all directions.
-Expect to see a true fusion of American and Chinese/Korean cultures, with well-known fast-food chains found among Taiwanese eateries.
+Known as the second-largest Chinatown in the city, Flushing boasts an almost 70% Asian population.
+The area between Main Street and Roosevelt Avenue, which extends for several blocks in all directions, is a fusion of American and Chinese/Korean cultures.
+Expect to see well-known fast-food chains found among Taiwanese eateries.

-The New World Mall offers three levels featuring more than 100 Asian-owned stores, as well as a food court with 32 different ethnic food vendors.
+The New World Mall offers three levels featuring more than 100 Asian-owned stores and a food court with 32 different vendors serving food from all over the globe.
 There’s also a karaoke lounge, a large dim sum restaurant, and an Asian supermarket selling a variety of Chinese, Indonesian, Japanese, Korean, Filipino, and Vietnamese grocery items.

 Indian Neighborhoods